Striped Bass Starts •Local Fishing Updates • Fluke Opens May 4th • Porgies Opens May 1st • Freshwater Fishing Is Hot

 For weeks now we have been hearing about the loads of bait in our local bays and creeks.
 Bunker and big spearing are the two main baitfish people have been spotting.
 This is a excellent sign for the early season.
 Striped Bass season opened April 15threports of decent sized fish being caught in New Jersey, Hudson, and throughout Long Island waters., these fish will increase in the weeks to come !
 However some reports of "keeper" sized fish are starting to be heard from areas out west and east on the island.

 Our local Creeks and rivers tend to hold a decent population of holdover bass too.
 A couple of anglers have managed to hook into some of these fish while fishing the local waters and creeks.
-An effective early season bait for stripers is a sandworm or clam on a simple high-low CICLE HOOK rig .
+An effective early season bait for stripers is a sandworm or clam and especially bunker on a simple high-low CICLE HOOK rig .
 Lures for these holdovers/schoolies stripers are small bass assassins, small swim shads, swimbaits like sp minnows or Mag darters as well.

 With all these bait fish around we are starting to see a good pick of fish coming from the west end bays.
 Places like little neck bay and Jamaica bay have been producing solid bass from 20 to 35 inches. while most are utilizing kayaks for these fish.
 They are trolling tubes tipped with sandworms, behind their kayak. others are fishing soft plastics on light jig head.
 From what fishermen are saying tube and worm is out fishing any other technic 4 to 1.

 East End Striped Bass fishing continues to heat up too with many fish of all sizes beginning to move along long islands north and south shore.To catch these fish the best methods would include lures such as poppers and soft plastics.Bait is also a good option for these Fish.
 Baits such as clam, Sand worm and bunker are all excellent options.
-When fishing with bait be sure to use a circle hook The bass regulation this year will remain the same as last years limit with one fish a day between 28-35 inches.
+When fishing with bait be sure to use a circle hook The bass regulation this year will remain the same as last years limit with one fish a day between 28-31 inches.

 In another few weeks, bluefish will start making an appearance.
-Fluke is scheduled to open May 1st and weakfish are not far behind.
+Fluke is scheduled to open May 4th and weakfish are not far behind.

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here